dajcs/Born2beRoot/Evaluation.md

 Hypervisors are of two types, the **first one** being the **bare-metal** hypervisors, they don’t need to load an underlying OS that exists on the host machine, but instead have direct contact with the hardware through their own integrated kernel.
 Microsoft designates **Hyper-V** as a Type 1 hypervisor.
 Hyper-V installs on Windows but runs directly on the physical hardware, inserting itself underneath the host OS.
 All guest operating systems then run through the hypervisor, but the host operating system gets special access to the hardware, giving it a performance advantage.

-**The second** type are the hosted hyper-vs, they need the host machine kernel’s (OS) to establish the connection between the hardware and the VM.
+**The second** type are the **hosted hyper-vs**, they need the host machine kernel’s (OS) to establish the connection between the hardware and the VM.
 A Type 2 hypervisor doesn’t run directly on the underlying hardware.
 Instead, it runs as an application in an OS (**VirtualBox**, **VMware Fusion**).
 Type 2 hypervisors rarely show up in server-based environments.
 Instead, they’re suitable for individual PC users needing to run multiple operating systems.

 **Type 1 or type 2 ?**

-A Type 2 hypervisor may function **slower** than a Type 1, as all of its commands must be filtered through the host computer’s operating system, creating a lag time which makes hyper-v of type 1 more **efficient**.
+A **Type 2 hypervisor** may function **slower** than a Type 1, as all of its commands must be filtered through the host computer’s operating system, creating a lag time which makes hyper-v of **type 1** more **efficient**.
 It also introduces potential security risks if an attacker compromises the host OS because they could then manipulate any guest OS running in the Type 2 hypervisor.

 ### The difference between `aptitude` and `apt`

-Aptitude is a higher-level package manager while APT is lower-level package manager which can be used by other higher-level package managers.
+**Aptitude** is a **higher-level package manager** while **apt** is **lower-level** package manager which can be used by other higher-level package managers.

 Aptitude has more functionality than **apt-get** and integrates functionalities of **apt-get** and its other variants including **apt-mark** and **apt-cache**.